Richard Meale: Recordings

 Most of Meale's work can be downloaded from Apple Music, Spotify, Amazon Music or YouTube.
-But there are notable exceptions.
+However, there are notable exceptions.
 Nocturnes, one of Meale's most highly praised works, and Cicada can be only bought on CDs from the Australian Music Centre.
 The opera Voss with its 1987 cast is available on YouTube with full score and subtitles supplemented by photos of the performance.
 A 480p-quality recording of the first and only performance of the opera Mer de Glace is available on YouTube but lacks video, subtitles or libretto.
 A recording of Meale's last orchestral work Three Miró Pieces is available from the Australian Music Centre for loan but not sale.

 Honours and awards

 Meale was made a Member of the Order of the British Empire (MBE) in 1971 and a Member of the Order of Australia (AM) in 1985.
 He was elected an Honorary Fellow of the Australian Academy of the Humanities (FAHA) in 2000.

 In 1996, Meale was awarded an honorary Doctor of Laws by the Australian National University.
 In 2000, he was conferred an honorary Doctor of Letters by the University of New England.

 The Don Banks Music Award was established in 1984 to publicly honour a senior artist of high distinction who has made an outstanding and sustained contribution to music in Australia.
 In 1997, it was awarded to Meale.

 At the 2002 Art Music Awards presented by the Australasian Performing Right Association (APRA) and the Australian Music Centre, Meale was presented with a special award for "Distinguished Services to Australian Music".
 He was the first person to receive such an award.
 At the 2003 awards, Meale's Three Miró Pieces was awarded best composition by an Australian composer; and orchestral work of the year.